Which Battery Is Best? Choosing Between Alkaline, Zinc, Lithium-Ion, and Lead-Acid

 There are various types of batteries on the market today.
 Different sizes, different technology, different voltages, rechargeable, and single-use disposables.
 So how do you know which to use?
 This article gives some basic facts about the different types of batteries available.

 Cell A device that produces a voltage and can source current to power electronic or electrical devices, appliances or tools.
 Examples are AA, AAA, C and D cells.
-Although these are technically called "cells" they are commonly referred to as "batteries"
+Although these are technically called "cells" they are commonly referred to as "batteries".

 Battery A single cell can only produce a low voltage, typically 1.2 or 1.5 volts.
 Batteries consists of several cells connected in series so that voltages add up.
 So for instance a 9 volt PP3 (MN11604) battery is composed of six flat cells stacked on top of each other to produce 6 x 1.5 = 9 volts.
 The cells are encapsulated by an outer casing.
+A lead acid car battery is made of 6 cells in series to produce 12 volts.

 Non-rechargeable Batteries that are disposed of once they become "flat" and their stored energy has been used up.